Winners safari for 2020 Photographer of the Year

 We each brought our significant others – which meant that thankfully fireside discussions went beyond f/stop and the latest gear – although one winner brought a photographer friend.
 Our first game drive was a mere few minutes old when painted wolves ruthlessly dispatched an unfortunate impala a few meters from us.
 That emotional rollercoaster of excitement, sorrow and quiet contemplation was an apt introduction to what was an epic safari.

-We were hosted by Djuma Private Game Reserve in the northern Sabi Sands – we stayed at the self-catering Tumbeta House (no longer open to members of the public).
+We were hosted by Djuma Private Game Reserve (no longer open to the public) in the northern Sabi Sands – we stayed at what was then the self-catering Tumbeta House.
 My significant other – Lizz – ran the kitchen for our party of eight – and we dined like royalty.
 Hats off to her and the Djuma staff – mere words cannot describe the behind-the-scenes action behind running an operation like this.

 I won’t go into detail about our time in paradise – that would be cruel in the current covid-restricted dimension that we all are enduring.
 This brief selection of images pays testament to the combined talents of the diverse group but barely hints at the exhilarating time had by all.